mdancho84/mdancho84.github.io/_posts/2022-02-01-business-analytics-radiant.md

 So, I put together a [**FREE 40-minute webinar (a masterclass)**](https://mailchi.mp/business-science/rtrack-master-class-signup-3) that provides a roadmap for what worked for me.

 Literally 5-years of learning, consolidated into 40-minutes.
 It's jammed packed with value.
-I promise.
+I wish I saw this when I was starting...
+It would have made a huge difference.

 ## Step 2: Take action

 For my action-takers, if you are ready to take your skills to the next level and DON'T want to wait 5-years to learn data science for business, AND you want a career you love that earns you $100,000+ salary (plus bonuses), and you'd like someone to help you do this in UNDER  6-MONTHS or less....

 Then I can help with that too.
-There's a link in the [**FREE 40-minute webinar**](https://mailchi.mp/business-science/rtrack-master-class-signup-3) for a special price (because you are special!) and that will kickstart your journey with me in your corner.
+There's a link in the [**FREE 40-minute webinar**](https://mailchi.mp/business-science/rtrack-master-class-signup-3) for a special price (because you are special!) and taking that action will kickstart your journey with me in your corner.

 Get ready.
 The ride is while.
 And the destination is AMAZING!